(This is a great case study on the “big middle” by Garrett Moon, TodayMade.

 The key is building a continuous feedback loop with customers throughout the product development cycle.

 It isn’t exactly known for its high-tech startup vibe, but it is the place that we call home.
-We love it, and it really isn’t such a bad place to run a startup.
-Sure, the winters are cold, but the economy is booming and the workers are hard working.
+We love it, and it isn’t such a bad place to run a startup.
+Sure, the winters are cold, but the economy is booming, and the workers are working hard.

 [caption id=”attachment_12420" align=”aligncenter” width=”600"]